 Proactively building relationships with influencers and industry experts is a powerful way to generate demand and leads, and positive word of mouth (WOM).
-Most of us know this as influencer marketing, aka influence development.
+Most of us know this as influencer marketing or influencer development.

-Influence development is a practice of building relationships with key individuals who influence your buyers’ decisions.
-There are multiple opportunities with influencer development, which include:
+Influencer development is the practice of building relationships with key individuals who influence your buyers’ decisions.
+There are multiple opportunities that come with influencer development, which include:

 - Getting more opportunities with people and companies, you may have not otherwise engaged with